-If one considers the solitaire Memory game as an online problem, then a strategy competes against a fictional optimal offline player that already knows the labels of the cards beforehand.
-With all information available, a pair can be collected in each move by the offline player, requiring $1 \cdot n$ moves in total.
+If one considers the solitaire Memory game as an online problem, then a strategy is compared to a fictional optimal offline player that already knows the labels of the cards beforehand.
+With all information available, a pair can be collected in each move by the offline player, requiring n moves in total.

 - a) Describe a deterministic strategy that is 2-competitive for the solitaire version of memory. - b) Can a deterministic strategy be better than 2-competitive?
-Also show a good lower bound for the competitive ratio. - c) How many moves does the following strategy need in expectation where the sole player has no memory: In each move, turn over two different cards uniformly at random.
+Also show a good lower bound for the competitive ratio. - Hint: Even $(2 \frac{1}{n^n})$ -competitive is better than 2-competitive! - c) How many moves does the following strategy need in expectation where the sole player has no memory: In each move, turn over two different cards uniformly at random.
 If they form a pair, collect the pair, else turn the cards over again.
 Repeat until all pairs are collected.